 Ghostly Legends and Myths

-- Some claim that Ferenc Erkel’s spirit still haunts the halls, ensuring every note is perfect.
+- Some people think that Ferenc Erkel’s spirit haunts the building and watches over everything.

 Architectural Fun Facts

-- The main chandelier weighs over 2,000 kg and is cleaned only once a year.
+- The main chandelier’s weight is over 2,000 kg and cleaned once a year only.

-- The Opera House was one of the first buildings in Budapest to use electric lighting.
+- The Opera House was one of the first Budapest buildings to use electric lighting.

-The Opera House is open year-round, but the best time to visit depends on your interests.
+The Opera House is open all year, but the best time to visit is down to you.

 Ideal Seasons for Visiting

-- Spring & Autumn: Ideal for attending performances and tours.
+- Visiting Spring and Autumn: Perfect for shows and tours.

-- Winter: Perfect for experiencing The Nutcracker ballet.
+- Winter: Ideal Season for The Nutcracker Show.

-- Summer: Opera performances move to the Erkel Theatre, but tours continue at the main building.
+- In the summer, our opera performances will be held at the Erkel Theatre, but we will continue to tour the main building.

 Map Location